 What is your favorite business tool or resource?

 Social media is great.
 It’s an obvious answer, but it really is so useful for telling micro-stories and starting conversations.
 It’s also great for networking, which, as I’ve mentioned before, is crucial to success in the film industry.
+Although I could really do with some online payroll software as things start to scale.

 What social media outlets do you use?
 List them below.